innovation-lab-tech/vsce-innovation-lab-extensions/extension/README.md

 View a Git Graph of your repository, and perform Git actions from the graph.

+### Markdown All in One [yzhang.markdown-all-in-one](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)

+All you need to write Markdown (keyboard shortcuts, table of contents, auto preview and more)

 ### PowerShell [ms-vscode.PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)

 Develop PowerShell modules, commands and scripts in Visual Studio Code!